-- 1. Demonstrate appropriate steps toward completing a design: research, choice of software, application of principles and concepts, and timely completion - 2.
-Demonstrate good communication skills: written, oral, and listening - 3.
-Demonstrate a willingness to try, show flexibility, and a willingness to change based on feedback - 4.
-Recognize the importance of working as a team - 5.
-Demonstrate critical thinking along with using appropriate design-related terminology in discussion of design in critiques
+- 1. Apply appropriate steps toward completing a design: research, choice and use of appropriate software, application of principles and concepts, and timely completion - 2.
+Use good communication skills: written, oral, and listening - 3.
+Apply principles of visual communication and design - 4.
+Demonstrate flexibility and modify designs based on feedback - 5.
+Work appropriately with team members - 6.
+Demonstrate critical thinking by asking questions, analyzing information, and making decisions while using appropriate design-related terminology in discussion of design in critiques - 7.
+Develop proficiency in digital design tools and produce a portfolio-ready creative project

 Graduation Requirements: To be eligible for graduation with an Associate in Applied Science Degree in Graphic Design, Certificate of Proficiency in Graphic Design, or to earn the Certificate of Completion in the area of specialty, a student must: 1.)
-Earn a grade of "C" or better in all required computer graphics courses (defined as courses with an ART, CGRD or WEB prefix), and 2.)
+Earn a grade of "C" or better in all required Graphic Design courses (defined as courses with an ART, CGRD or WEB prefix), and 2.)
 Satisfy the requirements for an Associate in Applied Science degree, Certificate of Proficiency, or Certificate of Completion as outlined in this catalog.